Getting started with NXP: i.MX RT1064

 The Embedded Wizard Master Demo combines a variety of examples within one huge demo application.
 It can be used for presentations and showcases.
 Each demo application can be activated from a common main menu.
 To return back from a demo application to the main menu, a small home button appears on top of every demo.
 Additionally, the Master Demo contains an auto-demo mode that presents one demo application after the other.
 The auto-demo starts automatically and stops as soon as the user touches the screen.

 In order to flash the binary file to your target, please follow these steps:

-★Connect your development board with your PC via USB (make sure to use the USB Debug Link connector) and remove jumper JP5 from the board.
-Otherwise flashing your software is not possible.
+★Connect your development board with your PC via USB (make sure to use the USB Debug Link connector) and set the mini DIP switches SW7 to OFF - OFF - ON - OFF (QSPI Flash boot mode).